 Question: “Why bring this up?”
 We bring this up because the disturbing “Look Like” is embodied in three things we can see.
 Like:

 - The Current Text of HR40 itself – specifically Section Six.

-- The People Actually Shaping Native Black American Reparations.
+- The People Actually Shaping American Freedmen Reparations.